-Artificial Intelligence (AI) is set to fundamentally change the way we work and the construction industry is right in its cross-hairs.
-Research shows that construction projects are still struggling to reign in their projects with 20% of construction projects running over schedule and up to 80% running over budget.
+Artificial Intelligence (AI) is set to fundamentally change the way we work, including the construction industry.
+Studies suggest that 20% of construction projects run over schedule and 80% run over budget, issues which AI could solve.
 But what exactly are the benefits and impact of AI in construction project management?

 About AI and the Construction Industry

-The construction industry is one of the oldest and largest industries in the world, hiring 7% of the world’s population and accounting for over $10 trillion in spending for construction-related goods and services.
-However, the industry is also one of least digitized industries and the second slowest to adopt technology into its practices.
-A McKinsey report suggests that the loss of productivity means a lost opportunity of $1.6 trillion.
+The construction industry is one of the oldest and largest industries in the world.
+Currently, it hires 7% of the world’s population and over $10 trillion is spent annually on construction-related goods and services.
+However, the industry is also one of least digitised industries and the second slowest to adopt technology into its practices.
+A McKinsey report suggests that the resulting loss of productivity costs of $1.6 trillion a year.

-Artificial Intelligence is set to counteract many of these problems and change the construction industry from its very foundations.
-From the minor aspects of helping with calculations to full automation of complex tasks, construction managers are eyeing AI technologies to vastly reduce inaccuracies, risks and costs while improving productivity, safety, and efficiency.
+Artificial Intelligence is likely to counteract many of these problems, and revolutionise the construction industry.
+It’s not hard to see how AI might be utilised, from automatic calculations to the automation of complex tasks.
+Therefore, construction managers are looking to AI technologies to economically improve overall productivity, safety, and efficiency.

 Real world impacts of AI in construction project management